 Latest issue:

-The latest report, covering 2020, was published in late 2022.
-It's our largest issue ever, with 158 pages packed with information and colour photos.
-Details are given for every species recorded in 2020, together with summaries for every species ever seen in Lothian.
+The latest report, covering 2021, was published in autumn 2024.
+For the second year running our largest issue ever, with 166 pages packed with information and colour photos.
+Details are given for every species recorded in 2021, together with summaries for every species ever seen in Lothian.
+There's an article on the Western Bonelli's Warbler at Barns Ness, and the results of the annual Mute Swan census.
+This year there's a seabird theme, with an overview of the Seabirds Count census, a study of inland nesting Black-headed and Common Gulls, and the results of the roof-nesting gull survey.

 Cost: